Menü

 Preregistration and registered reports in the scientific process: what are the key facts you need to know?

-Preregistration and registered reports share the common goal of making research projects publicly accessible prior to data collection in order to boost transparency.
-The two approaches differ in certain respects:
+Preregistration and registered reports share the common goal of making research projects publicly accessible before data collection begins, thereby boosting transparency.
+However, these two approaches differ in certain respects.

-• Preregistration is the practice of registering a research project without a peer review.
-The project is made publicly accessible through an online platform.
+• Preregistration refers to the practice of publicly registering a research project on an online platform without peer review.

-• In contrast, a registered report is a two-stage process in which the methods and proposed analyses are preregistered and peer-reviewed prior to data collection.
-In the first step, the project is submitted to a journal for peer review, including a description of the current state of the research and the methodology.
-Registered reports that are approved following peer review are issued an in principle acceptance (IPA).
-The data is then collected and analysed and the results are written up ready to be submitted for another peer review.
-This second review is solely focused on determining the extent to which the methodology described in the first submission has been applied and, in the event of deviations, ascertaining whether these are adequately justified; it also examines whether the interpretation of the results is coherent and consistent.
-By this point, publication is generally assured, though it is still possible that a submission may be rejected at this stage.
+• In contrast, a registered report involves a two-stage process in which methods and planned analyses undergo preregistration as well as peer review before data collection starts.
+In the first stage, researchers submit their project – including a description of the current state of research and proposed methodology – to a journal for peer review.
+If approved after this initial review, the registered report receives an “in principle acceptance”, or IPA.
+The data is then collected and analysed and the results are written up and submitted for another peer review.
+This second review focuses solely on verifying that the methodology described in the initial submission has been appropriately followed or, if deviations occurred, whether these deviations are adequately justified.
+Additionally, it evaluates whether the interpretation of results is coherent and consistent.
+At this stage, publication is typically assured; however, rejection remains possible if significant issues arise during this second review.

 Purpose and objectives

-It also prevents researchers from adjusting their hypothesis to match their findings (hypothesizing after the results are known, or HARKing) or from selecting data until non-significant results become significant (P-hacking).
-The overall aim is to improve reproducibility and replicability.
+This approach also prevents researchers from adjusting hypotheses to fit their findings (known as hypothesizing after the results are known, or HARKing) or selectively analysing data until non-significant results become significant (P-hacking).
+The overarching goal of preregistration is to enhance the reproducibility and replicability of scientific findings.

 How to preregister research studies